The ABC’s of SURFING (Surfing 101)

 - Rule 4: Stand with your feet on the center line.

 If I had to distill years of teaching into a few seconds, those are the four biggest points.
-There are exceptions, and of course, there’s a ton of other safety issues, skills, and fine tuning that a good surf instructor will give you.
-Surfing can’t be learned from a book – there are too many variables.
-And each of us needs a different prescription.
+There are exceptions, and of course, there’s a ton of other safety issues, skills, and fine tuning that a good surf instructor will give you, and each of us needs a different prescription.
 A good surf lesson is actually a wise investment that pays off in saved time and frustration.
 Another thing that a good school or instructor gives you is local knowledge and a safe location to learn.

 Let’s dive deeper into the points above: